YellowOnion/steam-runtime-tools/docs/distro-assumptions.md

 The operating system should not attempt to force use of a shared library that is an older version than the one in the Steam Runtime.

-The container runtime will usually *not* use newer shared libraries, unless they happen to be part of the dependency stack of a graphics driver.
+In constrast to the `LD_LIBRARY_PATH`-based runtime, the container runtime will usually *not* use newer shared libraries, unless they happen to be part of the dependency stack of a graphics driver.
 This is intentional, and is done to provide a predictable environment across distributions.